natario1/CameraView/docs/_docs/capturing-media.md

 |`takePictureSnapshot()`|Pictures|Snapshot|`yes`|`yes`|`yes`|That of the preview stream, [or less](snapshot-size)|
 |`takeVideoSnapshot(File)`|Videos|Snapshot|`yes`|`yes`|`yes`|That of the preview stream, [or less](snapshot-size)|

-> Please note that the video snaphot features requires:
+> Please note that the video snapshot features require:
 > - API 18.
-If called before, it throws
+If called on earlier versions, it throws an `IllegalStateException`
 > - An OpenGL preview (see [previews](previews)).
-If not, it throws
+If not, it throws an `IllegalStateException`

 ### Capturing pictures while recording